-Its plastic body feels and is durable: the Hang Up is shock-resistant and received an IP67 dust- and water-resistance certification.
+Its plastic body feels and is durable: the Hang Up is shock-resistant and received an IP67 dust- and water-resistance certification, meaning it is both dust and waterproof.
 The front-facing speaker grill is covered in a fabric wrap, while the speaker’s edges are a hard rubberized plastic.
 One edge houses three buttons for playback and volume.
 The center button, a vertical line, appears to be a separator for the “X” and “O” volume controls but serves as a multifunction button.

 If you happen to receive a call while showering, feel free to take it since the Hang Up includes an integrated microphone.
 That said, don’t expect anything exceptional or even great from the mic’s quality, especially if you’re taking calls while showering.
 Its presumably omnidirectional design can’t attenuate background noise while isolating a human voice, so any rushing water garbles the vocal clarity.

 Listeners can take calls from the shower, but that doesn't mean voices are relayed clearly with water running in the background.

 One edge of the speaker features a neat inlet design that houses the included microUSB cable, eliminating frustrating periods of searching for a microUSB cable in an increasingly USB-C world.
 A removable rubberized piece covers the micro-USB and auxiliary inputs, which you’ll want to keep covered when near water.

 On the back of the speaker rests a pliable silicone flap that may be pulled back to reveal the adhesive pad, which sticks onto virtually any flat surface sans issue.
 The directions show that the silicone flap can be used to remove any dirt or crumbs that collect on the sticky pad, but I’ve yet to run into that issue.